andrew-raphael-lukasik/NativeGrid/README.md

 # NativeGrid
 GOALS:
 1. Create grid data class that works well with Unity.Jobs and ECS.
 2. No GC allocations outside DEBUG.
-It's not a NativeContainer tho (Im thinking about it but it's not decided yet)
+It's no NativeContainer tho.

 WARNING: Not production ready, work in progress